Thursday, 12 June 2014

 The next step was to measure and cut the 5/8 tongue and groove plywood to make the subfloor that would sit atop the floor joists (eventually laminate flooring will go above this -- we scored just enough at the free store).

 Be sure to wear gloves if you're working with fibreglass insulation.
-That stuff itches like the Dickens! |

 Then it was time to measure and cut the insulation to size to fit between the floor joists.
 In the areas where our joists were set on proper 24 inch centres this went very smoothly.
 In other areas, we had to measure and cut to fit, which went pretty smoothly.
 We used our little shop vac to clean out the sawdust and pine needles from each section before adding the insulation.
 We did a dry fit of the plywood and marked out the joists with a chalk line so we would know where to put the screws to hold down the plywood.